writethedocs/www/docs/conf/eu/2015/news/announcing-eu-tickets.md

 Tickets are **on sale now**.
 [Buy them now](http://www.writethedocs.org/conf/eu/2015/#tickets).

+Early Bird tickets are limited in number.
+We budget for a set amount,
+and don't have a deadline for them running out.

 ### Corporate Tickets

 Purchase this ticket if a company is paying for your attendance.